12 Styles of Poetry

 Signifying is a literary mode characterized by situational re-assignation of semantic content on a contextual, cultural or wordplay basis.
 Like the oldest existing examples of English lit, signifying poetry is highly metaphorical, exhibiting condensed, often-ironic statements for sending messages or eliciting emotional outcomes to/in the audience’s in-groups.

 There are so many different styles of poetry out there that there’s no way I could cover them all here.
-If I missed one of your favorites, please tell me in the comments why you like it — or share some poetry you’ve written in one of these modes.
+If I missed one of your favorite poem styles, please tell me in the comments why you like it — or share some poetry you’ve written in one of these modes.